benjtupas/Token-Raise/README.md

 2. Configure Testing and Live

-Deploy to your own configuration by getting the Mnemonics and RPC Server links from the following providers:
+Deploy your own configuration by getting the Mnemonics and RPC Server links from the following providers:
 - Testing: [Ganache](https://trufflesuite.com/ganache)
 - Live: [Infura](https://infura.io/)